Galactosidases

 Galactosidases are enzymes (glycoside hydrolases) that catalyze the hydrolysis of galactosides into monosaccharides.

-Galactosides can be classified as either alpha or beta.
-If the galactoside is classified as an alpha-galactoside, the enzyme is called alpha-galactosidase, and is responsible for catalyzing the hydrolysis of substrates that contain α-galactosidic residues, such as glycosphingolipids or glycoproteins.
-On the other hand, if it is a beta-galactoside, it is called beta-galactosidase, and is responsible for breaking down the disaccharide lactose into its monosaccharide components, glucose and galactose Both varieties of galactosidase are categorized under the EC number 3.2.1.
+The galactosidases are categorized as either alpha or beta, according to the category of glycoside they hydrolyze.
+The enzyme corresponding to an alpha-galactoside is called alpha-galactosidase; it catalyzes the hydrolysis of substrates that contain α-galactosidic residues, such as glycosphingolipids or glycoproteins.
+On the other hand, the enzyme corresponding to beta-galactosides is called beta-galactosidase; it breaks down the disaccharide lactose for instance, into its monosaccharide components, glucose and galactose.
+Both varieties of galactosidase are categorized under the EC number 3.2.1.

 Two recombinant forms of alpha-galactosidase are called agalsidase alfa (INN) and agalsidase beta (INN).
 Lack of alpha-galactosidase activity in leukocytes has been linked to Fabry Disease.

 Galactosidases have a variety of uses, including the production of prebiotics, the biosynthesis of transgalactosylated products, and the removal of lactose.

 B-galactosidase forms the basis of lac z operon in bacteria which can be used to control gene expression.